gasleakdetector_web_logo

 initVFilter method

-The initVFilter(…) method initializes GasLeakDetector class by VFilterParams object which includes all video filter parameters.
+The initVFilter(…) method initializes the GasLeakDetector class with a VFilterParams object that includes all video filter parameters.
 Method declaration:

 bool initVFilter(VFilterParams& params) override;